SupremeCommanderMaps/SurvivalVersus/README.md

 Under development

 * Drowning ACUs now cause the "commander under attack" warning (thanks speed2!)
+* Allow first defeated team to watch the remaining team play in Survival Versus
 * Increased satellite count by 50%
 * Increased experimental transport base HP from 8500 to 9500 and from 13337 to 15000